Postmark deadline: June 30 (annual)

 APPLICATION FORM, available here.

 The application form is available as a Word document.
 Please download the Word document, fill out the application form, and save it as a PDF.

 LETTER OF INTEREST

 Tell us about yourself and your writing journey.
 Discuss your writing goals for the coming year and how you see your work being advanced by the fellowship.
 Where do you see yourself in five years and why?
-Please also include your birth date, the number of years you have lived in North Carolina, and briefly identify your work sample and whether it is an excerpt from a larger work.
+Also, briefly discuss your work sample.

 RESUME/CURRICULA VITAE (For a sample vitae, click here.)